Notify a Slack channel of a paused workflow

 test-hold-deploy, we can use it to orchestrate the running of our

 deploy jobs with a pause requiring manual approval in-between.
-Refer to the Using Workflows to Schedule Jobs page for more details about orchestrating jobs with concurrent, sequential, and manual approval workflows.
+Refer to the Using Workflows to Orchestrate Jobs page for more details about orchestrating jobs with concurrent, sequential, and manual approval workflows.

 We can add an